 Once a player selects a specific slot machine, that machine operates to accept or reject the inserted cash, ticket voucher, and reward card.

-Next, it accepts the player’s selection for denomination amount and amount of credits to be bet, although it will merely reject one or both settings if insufficient funds are available to make such a bet.
+Next, it accepts the player’s selection for denomination and amount of credits to be bet.
+However, it will merely reject one or both settings if insufficient funds are available to make such a bet.

-When the bet is placed, the machine immediately selects the latest random number generated by its RNG to determine the outcome of the bet and well as updating the players club card with the points earned for placing the bet.
+When the bet is placed, the machine immediately selects the latest random number generated by its RNG to determine the outcome of the bet and update the players club card with the points earned for placing the bet.

 At the end of this process, the machine turns the reels to show the outcome of the bet.
 See below for this player-machine sequence of events.

-During slot machine gambling, a sequence of actions and reactions take place between the player and machine.
+During slot machine gambling, a sequence of actions and reactions occurs between the player and machine.
 The player:

 - selects a specific machine, inserts money in the form of cash or ticket voucher

 - chooses from the denominations available

-- chooses the number of credits to bet
+- selects the number of credits to bet

 - places a bet